 - Iranian Crown Jewels: Hollow rectangular cabochon of 191.6 carats; oval, yellow gem of 119 carats.
 Also fine Kashmir blue oval, nearly clean, 75 carats.

 Not surprisingly, some sapphires have become well-known for their sizes as well as their histories.
-You can learn more about the Logan Sapphire, the Star of India, the Bismarck Sapphire, and other famous sapphires here.
+You can learn more about the Logan Sapphire, the Star of India, the Bismarck Sapphire, and others in our article on famous sapphires.

 Sapphire Trade Names

 Please note: you may find these names used purely as descriptive terms.
 Always confirm the origin of a sapphire with a vendor, especially if the gem is sold with a "geographic" name.
 Ask if the name refers to the actual origin or simply the color.
 Sapphires can't always be identified by their color alone.

 - Adamantine spar: brown, usually opaque but may be translucent to transparent.